RoshnaKU/RoshnaKU/README.md

 # 👋 Hi, I’m Roshna

 Welcome to my GitHub repository!
-I'm a seasoned data engineer with over 7 years of professional experience, dedicated to transforming raw data into actionable insights.
+I'm a seasoned engineer with over 7 years of professional experience in data field, dedicated to transforming raw data into actionable insights.
 This space serves as a playground where I explore the exciting world of data engineering and share my journey with fellow enthusiasts.

 ## 🔧 Skills & Expertise